 It depends on individual circumstances.
 Returning upperclassmen will not be asked to move.
-Freshman may move depending upon their "confirmation of housing assignment."
-For further information, please click on the following link: http://housing.mit.edu.
+Freshmen may move depending upon their "confirmation of housing assignment."
+For further information, please click on the following link: https://studentlife.mit.edu/housing/first-year.

 It is recommended that early returning student-athletes pack lightly and are prepared for pre-season training.
 Additional items can be shipped to campus and/or dropped off by parents after September 1.

-New House and Sr. House have air conditioning.
+New House and Senior House have air conditioning.